Violence, repression, manipulation; the uncomfortable realities of contemporary life are exposed in Mihael Milunović’s enticing creations.

 COLLECTIONS

-MUMOK - Museum Ludwig in Vienna, Austria
+MUMOK - Museum Ludwig, Vienna, Austria

 Musee d’Art et d’Industrie, Saint-Etienne, France